Data Salon

 About the speakers: Wei-Cheng Lee is an associate professor in the Department of Physics, Applied Physics and Astronomy at Binghamton University.
 His major field of focus is Condensed Matter Theory, and he is currently focusing on unconventional superconductors, Mott systems and topological phases.
 His research is partially supported by NSF and AFOSR.

-Kenneth Chiu is an associate professor in the Department of Computer Science at Binghamton University and his research interests are centered around cyberinfrastucture and systems, including cyberinfrastucture for instruments and sensors, web services performance and middleware for scientific computing.
+Kenneth Chiu is an associate professor in the School of Computing at Binghamton University and his research interests are centered around cyberinfrastucture and systems, including cyberinfrastucture for instruments and sensors, web services performance and middleware for scientific computing.
 His research is partially supported by the NSF.

 K-mer identification of allopolyploid subgenomes and chromosomal subcompartments